The 4 Best Fragrance-Free and Hypoallergenic Deodorants for Sensitive Skin and Itchy Armpits (2023)

-We tested the increasingly popular Tom’s of Maine and Native during our search for the best fragrance-free deodorants.
-We knew they contained scents, but we still had to test them.
+We tested the increasingly popular Tom’s of Maine and the Native unscented deodorants during our search for the best fragrance-free deodorants.
+We knew they contained some scents, despite their names, but we still had to test them.
 They both label themselves as specifically formulated for sensitive skin and claim they’re better because they use natural ingredients.

-They’re not featured in this review as they contain scents – and in our experience, they caused very itchy underarms (we tried several of their products in the past six months.)
+But, we have decided not to feature them in this review as they do contain scents.
+And, in our experience, they caused itchy underarms for some of us (we tried several of their products in the past six months.)

-Ultimately, if you have sensitive skin, it’s more important that you look at the specific ingredients on a label rather than solely relying on whether or not it’s branded as being “natural.”
+Ultimately, if you have sensitive skin, it’s more important to look at the specific ingredients on a label rather than solely relying on whether or not it’s branded as being “natural.”
 Unscented does not always mean fragrance-free and may cause perfume-related allergic reactions.